CDCgov/RecordLinker/docs/site/app-configuration.md

 `INITIAL_ALGORITHMS (Optional)`

 :   Path to a JSON file with initial algorithms to load if the algorithms table is empty.
+    NOTE: This will only be used if AUTO_MIGRATE is `true`.

     **Docker Default**: `assets/initial_algorithms.json`